 While it’s outside the remit of this site to teach music theory, such as transposition, here are a few pointers:

 Be kind to your fellow musicians.
-My first love is piano but I play guitar as well so I really want a key where I can play full open chords.
-Even when the key can be achieved using a capo, if it’s placed too far up the fretboard, your guitarist(s) risk losing full resonant sound.
+My first love is piano but I play guitar and flute as well.
+For the guitar, I really want a key where I can play full open chords.
+Even when the key can be achieved using a capo, if it’s placed too far up the fretboard, your guitarists risk losing full resonant sound.
 There are, of course, implications for transposing instruments too.